California discloses probe on Facebook privacy practices

 California is also a holdout in a separate probe into Google’s market dominance.

-The Federal Trade Commission recently fined Facebook $5 billion over privacy violations, though the penalty was criticized by consumer advocates and a number of public officials as being too lenient.
+Facebook’s various legal troubles have yet to make a significant financial dent on the company.
+Even the FTC’s $5 billion fine, the largest ever for a tech company, came to just under one-tenth of Facebook’s revenue last year.
+The penalty was criticized by consumer advocates and a number of public officials as being too lenient.

 AP Technology Writer Mae Anderson contributed to this report.